Don’t Miss These 8 Gettysburg Historical Sites No One Ever Sees

 For instance, did you know there is a small cannon from the War of 1812 embedded in the sidewalk along Baltimore Street?

 Or that there are artillery shells still embedded in the sides of buildings downtown?

-Come along as I show you where these historic treasures in Gettysburg are hidden in plain sight.
+Come along as I show you where these hidden things in Gettysburg are actually historic treasures waiting to be seen.

 These hidden gems can be added to the many reasons that Gettysburg is worth visiting.